General Robust Bayes Pseudo-Posterior: Exponential Convergence results with Applications: Introduction

 \section{Introduction}

-Bayesian analysis is arguably one of the most popular statistical paradigms with increasing applications across different disciplines of science and industry.
-It is widely preferred by many non-statisticians due to its nice interpretability and incorporation of the prior knowledge about experimental quantities.
+Bayesian analysis is arguably one of the most popular statistical paradigms with applications across different scientific disciplines.
+It is widely preferred by many non-statisticians due to its nice interpretability and incorporation of prior knowledge.
 From a statistical point of view, it is widely accepted even among many non-Bayesians, because of its nice optimal (asymptotic) properties.
-Bayesian inference is built on the famous `Bayes theorem', the celebrated 1763 paper of Thomas Bayes, which combines prior knowledge with experimental evidence to produce the posterior conclusion.
-However, over these 250 years of applications, Bayesian inference has also been subject to several criticisms and some of these debates are still ongoing; \cite{Efron:2013} termed the Bayes' theorem as a ``controversial theorem".
-Other than the controversies about its internal logic \citep{Halpern:1999a,Halpern:1999b,Arnborg/Sjodin:2001,Dupre/Tipler:2009}, a major practical drawback of Bayesian inference is its non-robust nature against misspecification in models (including data contamination and outliers) and the priors, as has been extensively observed in the literature; see \cite{Berk:1966}, \cite{McCulloch:1989}, \cite{Wasserman:1996}, \cite{Weiss/Cho:1998}, \cite{Millar/Stewart:2007}, \cite{DeBlasi/Walker:2012}, \cite{Walker:2013}, \cite{Owhadi/Scovel:2014,Owhadi/Scovel:2015}, \cite{Owhadi/etc:2013,Owhadi/etc:2015a,Owhadi/etc:2015b} and the references therein.
-However, the optimal solution to this problem has been developed mainly for prior misspecifications and has a long history \citep{Berger:1984,Berger:1994,Berger/Berliner:1986, Wasserman:1990, gd91,db94,Delampady/Dey:1994, Dey/etc:1996,gw95,gds06,Martin/etc:2009}; this is because the Bayesians traditionally suggest the model to be prefixed perfectly.
-Thus the possibility of model misspecification has been generally ignored.
+Bayesian inference is built on the famous `Bayes theorem', the celebrated 1763 paper of Thomas Bayes, which combines prior knowledge with experimental evidence to produce posterior conclusions.
+However, over these 250 years, Bayesian inference has also been subject to several criticisms and some of these debates are still ongoing \citep{Efron:2013}.
+Other than the controversies about its internal logic \citep{Halpern:1999a,Dupre/Tipler:2009}, a major practical drawback of Bayesian inference is its non-robust nature against misspecification in models (including data contamination and outliers) and priors, as has been extensively observed in the literature; see \cite{Berk:1966,Wasserman:1996,Millar/Stewart:2007,DeBlasi/Walker:2012, Owhadi/etc:2015a} and the references therein.
+The optimal solution to this problem has been developed mainly for prior misspecifications \citep{Berger:1994,Berger/Berliner:1986, gd91,db94,Delampady/Dey:1994,gw95,gds06}; the Bayesians traditionally viewed the model to be perfect for the given data.
+Thus the possibility of model misspecification and data contamination has been generally ignored for a long time till the appearance of some very recent publications, some of which we describe later in this section.